LutfiBK25/Ci-CD-Project/README.md

 - in Extended E-mail notification add the smtp server again and use same port
 - in advanced setting add credentials again and check use SSL
 - Set default content type to HTML
-- add the code to jenkinsfile to use the mail server
+- add the code in the post to jenkinsfile to use the mail server
 ```
-post {
-		always {
 			mail bcc: '', body: "<br>Project: ${env.JOB_NAME} <br>Build Number: ${env.BUILD_NUMBER} <br> URL de build: ${env.BUILD_URL}", cc: '', charset: 'UTF-8', from: '', mimeType: 'text/html', replyTo: '', subject: "${currentBuild.result} CI: Project name -> ${env.JOB_NAME}", to: "deekshith.snsep@gmail.com";
-		}
-	}
 ```

+### Write the helm charts (It is in Kubernets Folder)

+### Detecting misconfiguration in Helm Charts using datree
+- add stage to jenkins files
+- go to snippet generator in jenkins and get dir and type `kubernetes/` for path and generate
+- using datree documentation to write the code https://github.com/datreeio/helm-datree